-The way we implement the notion of 'topological enhancement' of triangulated categories is to use cofibration categories.
-This notion was first introduced and studied (in the dual formulation) by Brown [Bro] under the name 'categories of fibrant objects'.
-Closely related sets of axioms have been explored by various authors, compare Remark 1.3.
+We implement the notion of 'topological enhancement' of triangulated categories via cofibration categories.
+This notion was first introduced and studied (in the dual formulation) by Brown [4] under the name 'categories of fibrant objects'.
+Closely related sets of axioms have been explored by various authors; cf. Remark 1.3.

-Definition 1.1.
+DEFINITION 1.1.
 A cofibration category is a category C equipped with two classes of morphisms, called cofibrations respectively weak equivalences, that satisfy the following axioms (C1)-(C4).

-- (C1) All isomorphisms are cofibrations and weak equivalences.
+(C1) All isomorphisms are cofibrations and weak equivalences.
 Cofibrations are stable under composition.
-The category C has an initial object and every morphism from an initial object is a cofibration. - (C2) Given two composable morphisms f and g in C, then if two of the three morphisms f, g and gf are weak equivalences, so is the third. - (C3) Given a cofibration $i: A \longrightarrow B$ and any morphism $f: A \longrightarrow C$, there exists a pushout square - $\begin{array}{ccc} A & \stackrel{f}{\longrightarrow} C \\ i & & & \downarrow^{j} \\ B & \stackrel{f}{\longrightarrow} P \end{array}$ in C and the morphism j is a cofibration.
+The category C has an initial object and every morphism from an initial object is a cofibration.

+(C2) Given two composable morphisms f and g in C, if two of the three morphisms f, g and gf are weak equivalences, then so is the third.

+(C3) Given a cofibration $i: A \to B$ and any morphism $f: A \to C$, there exists a pushout square in \mathcal{C} and the morphism j is a cofibration.
 If additionally i is a weak equivalence, then so is j.

-(C4) Every morphism in C can be factored as the composite of a cofibration followed by a weak equivalence.
+(C4) Every morphism in ${\mathcal C}$ can be factored as the composite of a cofibration followed by a weak equivalence.

 An acyclic cofibration is a morphism that is both a cofibration and a weak equivalence.
 We note that in a cofibration category a coproduct $B \vee C$ of any two objects in C exists by (C3) with A an initial object, and the canonical morphisms from B and C to $B \vee C$ are cofibrations.
 A property that we will frequently use is the gluing lemma.
 This starts with a commutative diagram in a cofibration category C such that i and i' are cofibrations and all three vertical morphisms are weak equivalences.
-The gluing lemma says that then the induced morphism on pushouts $A \cup_B C \longrightarrow A' \cup{B'} C'$ is a weak equivalence.
-A proof of the gluing lemma can be found in Lemma 1.4.1 (1) of [RB].
+The gluing lemma says that then the induced morphism on pushouts $A \cup_B C \to A' \cup{B'} C'$ is a weak equivalence.
+A proof of the gluing lemma can be found in [26, Lemma 1.4.1(1)].

-The homotopy category of a cofibration category is a localization at the class of weak equivalences, i.e., a functor $\gamma : \mathcal{C} \longrightarrow \mathbf{Ho}(\mathcal{C})$ that takes all weak equivalences to isomorphisms and is initial among such functors.
+The homotopy category of a cofibration category is a localization at the class of weak equivalences, that is, a functor $\gamma : \mathcal{C} \to \mathbf{Ho}(\mathcal{C})$ that takes all weak equivalences to isomorphisms and is initial among such functors.
 The homotopy category always exists if one is willing to pass to a larger universe.
-To get a locally small homotopy category (i.e., have 'small hom-sets'), additional assumptions are necessary; one possibility is to assume that \mathcal{C} has 'enough fibrant objects', compare Remark A.2.
-We recall some basic facts about the homotopy category of a cofibration category in Theorem A.1
+To get a locally small homotopy category (that is, have 'small homsets'), additional assumptions are necessary; one possibility is to assume that \mathcal{C} has 'enough fibrant objects'; cf. Remark A.2.
+We recall some basic facts about the homotopy category of a cofibration category in Theorem A.1.

-Remark 1.3.
-The above notion of cofibration category is due to K. S. Brown [Bro].
-More precisely, Brown introduced 'categories of fibrant objects', and the axioms (C1)-(C4) are equivalent to the dual of the axioms (A)-(E) of Part I.1 in [Bro].
-The concept of a cofibration category is a substantial generalization of Quillen's notion of a 'closed model category' [Q]: from a Quillen model category one obtains a cofibration category by restricting to the full subcategory of cofibrant objects and forgetting the class of fibrations.
+REMARK 1.3.
+The above notion of cofibration category is due to Brown [4].
+More precisely, Brown introduced 'categories of fibrant objects', and the axioms (C1)-(C4) are equivalent to the dual of the axioms (A)-(E) of Part I.1 in [4].
+The concept of a cofibration category is a substantial generalization of Quillen's notion of a 'closed model category' [25]: from a Quillen model category one obtains a cofibration category by restricting to the full subcategory of cofibrant objects and forgetting the class of fibrations.